How to Hike to Dragon’s Teeth: Maui’s Must-See Lava Formation

 How to get to Dragon’s Teeth?

-Dragons’ Teeth are on the western edge of Maui in Kapalua.
+Dragon’s Teeth are on the western edge of Maui in Kapalua.
 From Lahaina, it is about an 18-minute drive north.
-It is tucked away off the Honoapiilani Highway and on private property at the Kapalua Ritz Carlton.
+Note: As of 2025, check for any road closures or updates due to ongoing recovery efforts in West Maui.
+It is tucked away off the Honoapiʻilani Highway and on private property at The Ritz-Carlton, Kapalua.

 Where to park?

-The closest parking is at the Ritz Carlton.
-From the Honoapiilani Highway at mile marker 30, turn onto office road and onto the resort.
+The closest parking is at The Ritz-Carlton, Kapalua.
+From the Honoapiʻilani Highway at mile marker 30, turn onto Office Road and onto the resort.
 At the end of the road, you’ll see a small parking lot off to the right.
 If there isn’t any public parking there, don’t worry.

 The alternative parking is at D.T.
-Fleming Beach.
+Fleming Beach Park.
 The beach has plenty of parking.
-There is a half-mile trail leading to the Kapalua Ritz Carlton Parking.
+There is a half-mile trail leading to The Ritz-Carlton, Kapalua parking.

-Don’t worry about parking if you are staying on Kapaulua Ritz Carlton.
+Don’t worry about parking if you are staying at The Ritz-Carlton, Kapalua.

 To the right are a hedge and trees.
 The worn dirt path will lead your way.
-Please be courteous and say on their approved trial.
+Please be courteous and stay on their approved trail.
 And keep an eye out for golfers.

-Hiking to Dragons Teeth is a short quarter-mile trail from the primary parking and sits along the ocean.
-If you park at D.T Fleming Beach, it will be an additional half-mile to get to the formation.
+Hiking to Dragon’s Teeth is a short quarter-mile trail from the primary parking and sits along the ocean.
+If you park at D.T.
+Fleming Beach Park, it will be an additional half-mile to get to the formation.

 Because it’s only .6 miles round trip, you may think it’s an easy jaunt.
 Experienced hikers may not even consider it a hike but more of a walk.
 I agree that it’s not strenuous, but it is on uneven ground.